3 Common Issues Strata Councils Face [+How to Solve Them]

 - Suggest that Owners use the proper type of soap.
-Given that the Lower Mainland has soft water, soap lathers relatively easily.
+Because the Lower Mainland has soft water, soap lathers relatively easily.
 Using the correct types of soap can prevent blockage in pipes caused by dishwashers, washers and laundry machines.

-- Communicate rules for in-suite activities that may pose as fire hazards.
-This includes any activities such as barbeques on the balcony to heating equipment throughout the building.
+- Communicate rules for in-suite activities that may pose fire hazards.
+This includes activities such as barbeques on the balcony and heating equipment throughout the building.

-Note: According to BFL Canada, throwing cigarette butts in planters also serves as a common cause for many fires.
+Note: According to BFL Canada, throwing cigarette butts in planters also serves as a common cause of many fires.